dylan-mitchell/memex/README.md

 # Memex

-A [memex](https://en.wikipedia.org/wiki/Memex) is a conceptual data storage and retrieval system outlined by Vannevar Bush.
-Although this project does not live up to this initial concept, it can still be used as a tool to search and analyze your digital data.
+A [memex](https://en.wikipedia.org/wiki/Memex) (memory index) is a conceptual data storage and retrieval system outlined by Vannevar Bush.
+With the rise of the Internet, we increasingly use our memory to remember where to find information (i.e. a Google search) rather than remembering the actual information.
+This project is an attempt to allow users to search and analyze the digital data that Tech companies collect.

+Some example memex use cases:
+ * Trying to remember when you first encountered a topic
+ * Search trends across time
+ * Seeing a heatmap of location history

 Currently, the project only uses data from parts of Google Takeout.
 I would like to extend it to provide more insights from Google Takeout, as well as insights on data from other digital services.

 Memex does not send your data to off-device locations.
 Everything is processed and handled on your device.